nadeemtheqa/playwright_ecommerce/README.md

 This repository contains a **Playwright Automation Framework** designed for UI automation testing of an eCommerce website.
 The framework is built to facilitate reliable, maintainable, and scalable automated tests using modern automation best practices.
+Drop a comment if you need the .env file to test this script :)

 ---